Reviewing Green Thumb Industries (GTBIF) & Its Competitors

 |2.71

-Green Thumb Industries presently has a consensus price target of $36.44, indicating a potential upside of 185.17%.
-As a group, “Agricultural production – crops” companies have a potential upside of 71.97%.
-Given Green Thumb Industries’ stronger consensus rating and higher probable upside, analysts plainly believe Green Thumb Industries is more favorable than its peers.
+Green Thumb Industries currently has a consensus target price of $36.44, indicating a potential upside of 185.84%.
+As a group, “Agricultural production – crops” companies have a potential upside of 67.36%.
+Given Green Thumb Industries’ stronger consensus rating and higher possible upside, research analysts clearly believe Green Thumb Industries is more favorable than its peers.

 Summary